ann-w/graphreasoning/README.md

 # GraphReasoning

-This repository contains the graphreasoning library and scripts to create a knowledge graph.
+This repository contains the graphreasoning library and scripts to create a knowledge graph and is forked from [here](https://github.com/lamm-mit/GraphReasoning).

 ## Create conda environment